MarsBased/marsbased-website-old/_posts/2015-10-26-We-Launched-Slack-For-The-Barcelona-Startup-Community.markdown

 ###How can you use it?###

 There are many ways to benefit with this online Startup community.
-We're bringing immediate solutions to startupers and freelancers alike, who way too often require immediate ideas or resources to complete the tasks at hand.
+We're bringing immediate solutions to startups and freelancers alike, who way too often require immediate ideas or resources to complete the tasks at hand.

 You're a couple of clicks away of asking for help in the general channel, comment an event on its corresponding channel, send a private message to that designer freelancer to hire him or just to chat a lazy Sunday away.